-In drawing up the policy the Authority have written to and consulted with the nine responsible authorities, five parish councils, 204 premises licence holders and 33 club premises certificate holders.
-The consultation was conducted between 31 July 2015 date and 23 October 2015.
+In drawing up the Policy the Licensing Authority have written to and consulted with the all responsible authorities, six parish councils, all premises licence holders and club premises certificate holders.
+The consultation was conducted between [ADD DATE] date and [ADD DATE].

-We placed details of the draft statement of policy and the consultation process on our website and detailed this in a public advertisement on 31 July 2015 in the Watford Observer.
-The Policy was approved by the full Council (The Licensing Authority) on XXX date.
+We have placed details of the draft statement of policy and the consultation process on our website and detailed this in a public advertisement on [ADD DATE] in the Watford Observer.